cedx/free-mobile.php/README.md

 - `request` : emitted every time a request is made to the remote service.
 - `response` : emitted every time a response is received from the remote service.

-These events are exposed as `Observables`, you can subscribe to them using the `on<EventName>` methods:
+These events are exposed as `Observable`, you can subscribe to them using the `on<EventName>` methods:

 ```php
 use Psr\Http\Message\{RequestInterface, ResponseInterface};